Remy Ma: True Story, There's Something About Remy: Based on a True Story (2004–2006)

-Incarceration, mixtapes (2007–2014)
+Incarceration and mixtapes (2007–2014)

 On February 13, 2007, Ma told Billboard that she was working on her second album, PunisHer, as well as a collaboration album as part of the all-female rap supergroup 3Sum, alongside female rappers Shawnna and Jacki-O.

 In July 2007, Remy was arrested for shooting Makeda Barnes-Joseph at a Manhattan nightspot.
 She was found guilty on assault, weapons, and attempted coercion charges; on May 13, 2008, she was sentenced to eight years in prison.
 She maintained that the shooting was an accident.

 While incarcerated, she released the mixtapes The BX Files, Shesus Khryst and Blasremy.
 In 2011, Ma's music was featured and discussed in the documentary Black Lifestyle in Japan, where she was praised for her style and listed as one of the most frequently listened to hip-hop musicians in Japan, among younger women.

 Ma was released from prison in 2014 after serving six years in prison.
 On October 31, 2014, she released the mixtape I'm Around.
 On April 28, 2015, she released Remy on the Rocks, a compilation of various tracks from her mixtapes.

-Love and Hip Hop and television career, Plata O Plomo (2015–2017)
+Love & Hip Hop and television career, Plata O Plomo (2015–2017)

-On July 7, 2015, Ma announced that she was joining Love & Hip Hop: New York for its sixth season, along with her husband Papoose.
-She has continued to appear on the show as a series regular in seasons seven, eight, nine and ten, as well as starring in the spin-off show Remy & Papoose: Meet the Mackies, and the specials Remy & Papoose: A Merry Mackie Holiday, Dirty Little Secrets, The Love Edition, Love & Hip Hop Awards: Most Certified and 40 Greatest Love & Hip Hop Moments: The Reboot.
+On July 7, 2015, Ma announced that she was joining Love & Hip Hop: New York for its sixth season, alongside her husband Papoose.
+She continued to appear on the show as a series regular in seasons seven, eight, nine and ten, as well as starring in the spin-off show Remy & Papoose: Meet the Mackies, and the specials Remy & Papoose: A Merry Mackie Holiday, Dirty Little Secrets, The Love Edition, Love & Hip Hop Awards: Most Certified and 40 Greatest Love & Hip Hop Moments: The Reboot.

 In 2016, Fat Joe revealed that he and Ma would be releasing a joint album.
 On March 2, 2016, the joint album was officially announced as Plata O Plomo, which translates from Spanish to "silver or lead".
 The phrase was used by Colombian drug lord Pablo Escobar, who would offer government officials and law enforcement the choice of taking a bribe, or having a murder contract placed against them.
 The album's first single, "All the Way Up", was released the same day.
 "All the Way Up" was a critical and commercial success, receiving platinum certification from the RIAA, and two Grammy Award nominations.
-Plata O Plomo debuted at number 44 on the Billboard 200 with first-week sales of 11,158 album-equivalent units.
+In February 2017, Plata O Plomo debuted at number 44 on the Billboard 200 with first-week sales of 11,158 album-equivalent units.
 The album received generally favorable reviews from music critics, despite lukewarm commercial success.
 XXL gave the album a 4 out of 5 stars, noting that the album is a "a triumphant return" for the duo.

 On August 20, 2017, Ma opened a women's clothing store, Conceited in Raleigh, North Carolina.